Kernix13/beginner-git-commands/README.md

 ## Pushing your local files to an empty repo

 This works for me when pushing to a repo I created without a README file.
 If you have a README file, then you will get an error when trying to push, so you'll have to do a `git pull` command.
-It's easier to have an empty repo:
+It's easier to start with an empty repo:

 ```
 git init